Learning Physical Concepts in Cyber-Physical Systems: A Case Study: State of the Art

-A newer algorithm specifically designed for the identification of physical concepts was presented in \citep{Nautrup2020-af} and \citep{Iten2020-ji}.
+\cite{Nautrup2020-af} as well as \cite{Iten2020-ji} present a newer algorithm specifically designed for the identification of physical concepts.
 The authors present a method that contains a number of decoder and encoder neural networks (called agents) that exchange information among each other.
 While the encoding agents map the observations into a representation, the decoding agents perform different subtasks using the representations as input.
 These subtasks are chosen such that each decoding agents requires a different subset of underlying explanatory factors to perform their task.
 By means of a special loss function, the communication between the agents is minimized, which disentangles the individual variables in the latent space.

 The literature also provides ML approaches that aim at extracting physical concepts in the sense of simple and sparse symbolic formulas.
 An important example is Symbolic Regression (SR), where the aim is to find a symbolic expression that maps some given input to some output data.
 A very popular solution is described in \citep{Schmidt2009-xf} and implemented in the Eureqa software.
-More recently, a new methods called AI Feynman was introduced \citep{Udrescu2020-ka, Udrescu2020-tb}.
+More recently, a new method called AI Feynman was introduced \citep{Udrescu2020-ka, Udrescu2020-tb}.
 A use case for SR, which is very promising especially in the context of CPS, is the discovery of dynamic systems.
 E.g. \cite{Brunton2016-ic} propose a method called SINDy, which uses SR methods to discover parsimonious models for non-linear dynamic systems.